gbaranski/safedotenv/README.md

 Safedotenv is tool to make sure that your .env secrets are safe and not commited by accident after testing something.

 Scanning [llvm](https://github.com/llvm/llvm-project) source code(8 million lines of code) takes around 1 second on Intel i7-10510U and NVMe.
+However there is still room for improvement.

 ![scanning-llvm](docs/scanning-llvm.png)